egonw/cdk-rest-api-template/README.md

 CDK REST API template
 ---

 An example of project that uses Chemistry Development Kit (CDK) and provides a REST API.

 To start it in IDE, run [Starter](./src/main/java/cdkapi/Starter.java) and open your browser at http://localhost:8080/api/mw/CCC

+To compile and start from the command line, run `mvn clean install` followed by `java -jar target/cdk-rest-template-1.0-SNAPSHOT-shaded.jar`.

 Project structure: